Aditya20029/Aditya20029/README.md

-- 👋 Hi, I’m @Aditya20029
-- 👀 I’m interested in coding and game designing.
-- 🌱 I’m currently learning web devlopment and game designing.
-- 💞️ I’m looking to collaborate on more open source projects.
-- 📫 You can contact throught my email reachaditya29@gmail.com.
+Master’s student in Data Analytics at George Mason University with hands-on experience in data science, big data analytics, and cloud computing.
+Skilled in Python, R, SQL, and AWS for data cleaning, visualization, and machine learning.
+Passionate about turning complex datasets into actionable insights.
+Experienced in projects involving public health, climate data, and predictive modeling.
+You can contact throught my email reachaditya29@gmail.com.

 <!---
 Aditya20029/Aditya20029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.